VOSB and VBE Certification

 What is the Veteran’s Business Enterprise (VBE) Certification?

 The Veteran’s Business Enterprise certification is nationally recognized.
 The certification is available to businesses of all sizes that are at least 51% owned, operated and controlled by U.S. military veterans.

 Why get certified?

-For VOSBs that are not interested in government work, this certification can help veterans expand business within their communities.
+For VOSBs or VBEs that are not interested in government work, this certification can help veterans expand business within their communities.
 According to the National Veteran-Owned Business Association, 70% of Americans would prefer to purchase services and products from veteran-owned businesses.
 By simply displaying your certification on your marketing materials and in your business, you can gain an edge over your competitors and a way to draw consumers to your business.